hidsh/rp2pic/README.md

 RP2PIC requires a library function `adafruit_datetime.mpy`.
 It has to be download and installed under the directory `/lib` on the device.

-1. download library bundle from [https://circuitpython.org/libraries](https://circuitpython.org/libraries).
+1. download `adafruit-circuitpython-bundle-NN.x-mpy-YYYYMMDD.zip` from [https://circuitpython.org/libraries](https://circuitpython.org/libraries).

 1. copy `adafruit_datetime.mpy` in the zip into the folder `/CIRCUITPY/lib`